bitnami/charts/bitnami/grafana/README.md

 ### To 8.0.0

 This major release only bumps the Grafana version to 9.x.
 No major issues are expected during the upgrade.
+See the upstream changelog https://grafana.com/docs/grafana/latest/release-notes/release-notes-9-0-0/ for more info about the changes included in this new major version of the application

 ### To 7.0.0